-Join Jon Michael Roberts for an in-depth discussion in this video Working with parametric design, part of Up and Running with Civil 3D.
+Join Jon Michael Roberts for an in-depth discussion in this video Working with parametric design, part of Learning Civil 3D.

 Parametric design is fundamentally what separates Civil 3D from AutoCAD.
 In this video, I'm going to show you some of the many ways parametric design can radically change how you work.
 You'll see how parametric design will make your drawings intelligent and allow you to explore iterations, make changes without having to redraw all that is affected by that change, and even perform analysis right on the fly.
 So in this sample drawing, I've created some grading I'm going to zoom into here.